Sulfuric acid: Producing sulfuric acid from sulfur

+Lead chamber process

 In 1746 in Birmingham, John Roebuck adapted this method to produce sulfuric acid in lead-lined chambers, which were stronger, less expensive, and could be made larger than the previously used glass containers.
 This process allowed the effective industrialization of sulfuric acid production.
-After several refinements, this method, called the lead chamber process or "chamber process", remained the standard for sulfuric acid production for almost two centuries.
+After several refinements, this method, called the lead chamber process or "chamber process", remained the standard for sulfuric acid production for almost two centuries with a purity of 62% and a conversion of 75%.

+Distillation of pyrite

 Sulfuric acid created by John Roebuck's process approached a 65% concentration.
 Later refinements to the lead chamber process by French chemist Joseph Louis Gay-Lussac and British chemist John Glover improved concentration to 78%.
 However, the manufacture of some dyes and other chemical processes require a more concentrated product.
 Throughout the 18th century, this could only be made by dry distilling minerals in a technique similar to the original alchemical processes.
 Pyrite (iron disulfide, FeS2) was heated in air to yield iron(II) sulfate, FeSO4, which was oxidized by further heating in air to form iron(III) sulfate, Fe2(SO4)3, which, when heated to 480 °C, decomposed to iron(III) oxide and sulfur trioxide, which could be passed through water to yield sulfuric acid in any concentration.
 However, the expense of this process prevented the large-scale use of concentrated sulfuric acid.

+Contact process

 In 1831, British vinegar merchant Peregrine Phillips patented the contact process, which was a far more economical process for producing sulfur trioxide and concentrated sulfuric acid.
 Today, nearly all of the world's sulfuric acid is produced using this method.